 (iii) Out of anger.

 The definition of sexual contact in Michigan, and most other states, only involves the touching of "intimate parts."
 Currently, the ALI proposed definition of sexual contact as it stands would include any body part, not only intimate body parts.
 So for example, the new version of sexual contact would include handholding, rubbing feet, or hugging for some type of sexual reason.
 If this definition also required affirmative consent, one would have to give consent for another person to be able to hold his or her hand, which seems quite absurd.
 If this definition is adopted, it will change consent as we know it.
 Now you will be required to have affirmative, explicit consent.
 No more of one thing leading to another.

-The Law Offices of Shannon M. Smith is looking forward to seeing what the American Law Institute decides to change in the Model Penal Code, and further, what parts of Michigan's statutes would be amended to reflect the changes made to the code, if any.
+The Smith Blythe, PC is looking forward to seeing what the American Law Institute decides to change in the Model Penal Code, and further, what parts of Michigan's statutes would be amended to reflect the changes made to the code, if any.

 If you or a loved one is facing charges of criminal sexual conduct in any degree, or has questions about the criminal sexual conduct statutes as they stand, call our office to set up a consultation.